FRINXrepo/docs-public/_posts/2017-06-21-cli-service-module.md

 Please import the Postman collection available [here][1], into Postman, then open the folder *Ios mount*.

-Once you import the collection into Postman, open the Ios mount folder.
 You will see there are two calls available for mounting an Ios device. *In each case, edit the fields cli-topology:node-id, cli-topology:host, cli-topology:port, cli-topology:username, cli-topology:password according to your specific device*:

 **Mounting by telnet**